dvrpc/link/README.md

-# Connect
+# Link
-Connect is is a React app that helps you evaluate potential bicycle or pedestrian improvements in the greater Philadelphia region.
+Link is is a React app that helps you evaluate potential bicycle or pedestrian improvements in the greater Philadelphia region.

 This repository contains the front-end components.

-The [backend](https://github.com/dvrpc/connect-api) is built with:
+The [backend](https://github.com/dvrpc/link-api) is built with:
 * FastAPI
 * Postgres (+ postgis & pgrouting)
 * DVRPC's [LTS/sidewalk connectivity tool.](https://github.com/dvrpc/LTS_island_connectivity)